ketoo/NoahGameFrame/README.md

 5. Run **install4cmake.bat** or **install4cmake.sh** to build NF (or run /Depenndencies/build._dep.sh then run buildServer.sh)
 6. Run the binary file by **_Out/rund.bat** or **_Out/rund.sh**

+### IF YOU LIVING IN A COUNTRY CANNOT ACCESS GITHUB FASTLY PLZ BUILD NF WITH VPN

 ### JAVA Project
 WebSite:  https://github.com/NFGameTeam/NFrame-java